13 15 15Call

 To find out more about how much you can claim, you can call 13 15 15 and speak to a specialist personal injury lawyer.
 There’s no cost for this service.

 Factory worker Chris, 44, suffered a horrific shoulder injury when he got his foot stuck in a small pothole while walking on the factory floor.
-Chris suffered a complete shoulder dislocation, a torn rotator cuff, and damaged his brachial plexus (a network of nerves in the shoulder) which resulted in partial paralysis in his right arm.
+Chris sustained a complete shoulder dislocation, a torn rotator cuff, and damaged his brachial plexus (a network of nerves in the shoulder) which resulted in partial paralysis in his right arm.

 The matter went to mediation where Chris’s solicitor settled with the employer’s insurer, and including his permanent impairment payment, Chris was awarded a total lump sum payment for his shoulder injury of $572,000.